ManasaDevadas/LendingClubCaseStudy/README.md

 ## Acknowledgements
-- This project was done along with Basawaraj R
+- This project was done along with Basavaraj G